hypermine-bc/labs/content/posts/metaverse-and-did.md

 ## How does the verifier get the public key?

 One way could be, the device can share the public key along with the digital signature at the time of authentication.
 But in that case, if an attacker is listening to the call, he can simply replace the digital signature and the public key and hence possibly impersonate the system.
-This

 The other way could be, the verifier fetches the public key from any common database where the device would have stored his public key.
 This solution is perfectly fine as long as both parties trust the database provider.
 But when it comes to a decentralised ecosystem, the key is not to trust any central authority.
-Because what if the central authority changes the public key in the system or simply refuse to sever the fetch request done by the verifier?
+Because what if the central authority changes the public key in the system or simply refuse to respond to the fetch request done by the verifier?

 ## Blockchain came into the picture